Archive-42/BGOONZ_BLOG_2.0/notes/FUTURE_TOPICS/js-info/3-frames-and-windows/01-popup-windows/article.md

 let params = `scrollbars=no,resizable=no,status=no,location=no,toolbar=no,menubar=no,
 width=600,height=300,left=100,top=100`;

-open("/", "test", params);
+open('/', 'test', params);
 ```

 Most browsers show the example above as required.

 Rules for omitted settings:

 -   If there is no 3rd argument in the `open` call, or it is empty, then the default window parameters are used.
 -   If there is a string of params, but some `yes/no` features are omitted, then the omitted features assumed to have `no` value.
 So if you specify params, make sure you explicitly set all required features to yes.
 -   If there is no `left/top` in params, then the browser tries to open a new window near the last opened window.
 -   If there is no `width/height`, then the new window will be the same size as the last opened.

 ## Accessing popup from window